Parsley97/repo/README.md

 Markdown is a lightweight markup language that you can use to add formatting elements to plaintext documents.
 Created by John Gruper in 2004, Markdown is now one of the world's most popular markup languages.

-for more information visit [markdownguide.org](https://www.markdownguide.org/basic-syntax/).
+for more information visit [Markdown official guide](https://www.markdownguide.org/basic-syntax/).

 ## Welcome To Git